 Organic Gardening for all

-Due to the ongoing high level of interest we are repeating the series of three inter-linked workshops delivered online via Zoom.
+Due to the ongoing high level of interest we are repeating the series of three inter-linked workshops.
 They will give a good grounding on how to grow organic food and help you to start your own food garden or improve your existing plot.
-They are suitable for complete beginners and those with some experience.

 The workshops will be presented by Colin Shaw who has been an avid organic gardener for over 30 years.
 He worked as a freelance writer and photographer for gardening magazines in the UK, US and Australia producing articles on many aspects of amateur and professional growing.